slavonic/fonts-znam/Shaidur/README.md

-# Shaidurov Unicode
+# Shaidur Unicode

-Shaidurov Unicode is a font for 17th century Znamenny Notation (Type B Notation according to the classification of I. Gardner).
+Shaidur Unicode is a font for 17th century Znamenny Notation (Type B Notation according to the classification of I. Gardner).
 The font is named after the medieval theoretician of Znamenny chant [Ivan Shaidur](https://bigenc.ru/music/text/1998353).